Sacramental bread: Catholic Church

 In 1995 Cardinal Joseph Ratzinger (the future Pope Benedict XVI), then Prefect of the Congregation for the Doctrine of the Faith, wrote a letter to the Episcopal Conferences in which he expanded the Code of Canon Law, stating that low-gluten bread would be considered "valid matter" for hosts as long as no additional substances "alter[ed] the nature of the substance of the bread".
 Since the 2000s, hosts with low gluten content have been manufactured in the United States, especially in parts of Missouri and New York.
 People with celiac disease must follow a strict gluten-free diet and maintain it for life to allow the recovery of the intestinal mucosa and reduce the risk of developing severe health complications.

-Protestantism
+In the Catholic Church the Tree of Life in Book of Revelation verse 2:7 is the Eucharist.

+Lutheran Churches

+In the Lutheran Churches that use the Western Rite, unleavened bread is typically used (as in the Jewish Passover); these are called hosts.
+Hosts are made by a number of Lutheran religious orders, as well as monks and nuns, to support their religious communities.
+Lutheran seminaries and religious goods stores, such as the Concordia Publishing House, make hosts as well.
+Hosts often contain a cross, crucifix or IHS Christogram on them.

+Other

 In the varying Protestant denominations, there is a wide variety of practices concerning the sacramental bread used.
-Some, such as the Christian Congregation, use leavened loaves of bread, others, such as Lutherans, continue to use unleavened hosts like the Catholics, and some use matzo.
-Reformed Christians use rolls which are broken and distributed to symbolize their belief that Christ is not physically present in their bread.
+Anglicans vary by the churchmanship of the congregation where many will use leavened breads while others—much like Roman Catholics and Lutherans—use unleavened bread.
+Reformed Christians use rolls which are broken and distributed to the faithful.

+The Christian Congregation, a Pentecostal denomination, uses leavened loaves of bread.
 Among those who use the unleavened hosts, there is a great deal of variation: some are square or triangular rather than round, and may even be made out of whole wheat flour.

+Some, such as the Churches of Christ, use matzo.